MaxMontoro/P4-Advanced-Lane-Lines/README.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Computing the camera matrix and distortion coefficients.
+An example of a distortion corrected calibration image.

 The camera calibration consisted of defining `image points` and `object points` so that we can link points on the image to points on the real-world object.